shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 ![Execution Steps](Images/execution_flow_chart.jpg)

 ## §0.4 Performance Testing
-The optimal browser is Safari across all map types.
-Should a specific HTML file loads faster in a specific browser other than Safari, that HTML file will be loaded in its respective fastest browser.
+* The optimal browser is **Safari** across _all_ map types.
+Should a specific HTML file loads faster in a specific browser other than Safari, that HTML file will be loaded in its **respective** fastest browser.
+* Performance Testing is only supported on MacOS.
 ![Optimal Browsers](Images/load_testing.jpg)